renkun-ken/rlist-tutorial/Features/Mapping.md

 ## list.maps

 All the previous functions work with a single list.
-There are scenarios where mapping multiple lists is needed. `list.maps()` evaluates an expression with multiple lists each of which is represented by a user-defined symbol at the function call.
+However, there are scenarios where mapping multiple lists is needed. `list.maps()` evaluates an expression with multiple lists each of which is represented by a user-defined symbol at the function call.

 ```r